Sandeep-crtl/student-mentor-bookings/README.md

 │   └── script.js    # Frontend logic
 │
 └── README.md        # Documentation

-📸 Screenshots

-(Add screenshots of your project UI here for better presentation)

-🤝 Contributing

-Fork the repo 🍴
+📜 How to Contribute
+Fork this repository.

-Create a new branch (feature-xyz)
+Create a new branch:

-Commit changes (git commit -m "Added xyz feature")

-Push branch & create PR ✅

-🛡 Security

-Passwords stored encrypted with bcrypt.

-Authentication handled with JWT tokens.

-Sensitive credentials kept in .env.
+git checkout -b feature-branch
+Make your changes and commit:

+git commit -m "Add new feature"
+Push to your branch:

+git push origin feature-branch
+Open a Pull Request. ✅

-📬 Contact
+📧 Contact

-👨‍💻 Author: Sandeep Bhukya
+👤 Sandeep Bhukya
+📩 Email: nayaksandeep424@gmail.com
-🔗 GitHub: Sandeep-crtl
+🐙 GitHub: @Sandeep-crtl